syncfusion-content/xamarin.ios-docs/xamarin-ios/SfDataGrid/Grouping.md

 ## Expand or collapse the groups

-By default, the groups will be in expanded state in a `SfDataGrid`.
+By default, the groups will be in expanded state in a SfDataGrid.
 However, you can expand or collapse a group in runtime by setting the [SfDataGrid.AllowGroupExpandCollapse](http://help.syncfusion.com/cr/cref_files/xamarin-ios/sfdatagrid/Syncfusion.SfDataGrid.iOS~Syncfusion.SfDataGrid.SfDataGrid~AllowGroupExpandCollapse.html) as `true`.

 {% highlight c# %}
 this.dataGrid.AllowGroupExpandCollapse = true;